omarcostahamido/PVM/README.md

 Pi Video Machine - a scalable, synchronized, and networked-controlled, raspberry pi based, video player machine for video installations

-### { This is a work in progress }

-- TODO: Create another python file to control two display

 ## Requirements

 - [Python3](https://www.python.org/downloads/)